 What devices do we use?

-- In the Early Learning Centre, students have a small number of iPad’s to use for simple hands-on learning games.
+- In the Early Learning Centre, students have a small number of iPad’s to use for simple learning activities.

 Years 5 and 6 are supplied with one-to-one school specified Windows devices for classroom use.